 Or, if the email is HTML instead of plain text, use this:

 CompletionNow that the project is finished, choose "Save Project As" on the File menu to save the project.
 Send a test email to the email account.
 Then launch an Incoming Operation by pressing F7.
 If the row is not added to the database, examine the Incoming Log for error messages (press F10).

 Once testing is completed, go to the Incoming/Processing branch and change Delete Messages to "When Processed".
 This ensures that an incoming email is only processed once.

 Although this example demonstrates the most common type of email data extraction, many other ways of processing email data are possible.
-The built-in scripting language is capable of handling almost any conceivable scenario.
-Let us know if you need assistance.
+The G‑Merge scripting language is capable of handling almost any conceivable scenario.
+For more details, please refer to Gammadyne Mailer's help file.
+And let us know if you need assistance.